vadimtimakin/2nd-place-solution-Digital-Peter/README.md

 `$ python model2train.py`  // ResNext101 with Smart Resize

 `$ python model3train.py`  // ResNext101 with Default Resize

+By default, all the logs and weights will be saved in the "log/" folder.
+If you want to change this working directory, you can do it in hparams.py.
+We recommend you to train each model appoximatly 100 epochs; our training loop contains early stopping, so if the loss stops decreasing, the training will stop.
+Besides, by default the logs from each training are saved in the same folder, so we recommend you to clean log folder after each training or change working directory in hparams.py.
+Finally, we recommend you to take the weights from each training according the CER (this will be indicated in the name of the weights), not number of epochs.

 *Approximate time for each training session - 10 hours (Google Colab Pro).*